brbjr1/LWC-PDF-Reader-with-Save/README.md

 4. Update the Controller (Modify line “myviewer.doOpen({'documentsaveFormulaField':'','documentsaveName':'Document.pdf','VFReportPageName':'AccountReport','modalTitle':'Account Report'});” for your report)
   -	Configuration Options:
     -	documentsaveFormulaField: Used to dynamically create a document name for the saved report.
 The document name is queried from the record you are generating the report from.
 This value needs to be the field API name.
-An example, on the sample account report if you enter Name the saved file name will equal the accounts name with the extension .pdf or using a custom formula field would allow adding dates or oher attributues to the name. (enter a blank value to disable)
+An example, on the sample account report if you enter Name the saved file name will equal the accounts name with the extension .pdf or using a custom formula field would allow adding dates or other attributues to the name. (enter a blank value to disable)
     -	documentsaveName: Enter a static name to save the document as. (enter a blank value if using documentsaveFormulaField)
     -	VFReportPageName: Enter the name of the visualforce page that generates the pdf.
     -	modalTitle: Enter the name that displays on the top of the preview modal.